Unvaccinated people drive COVID-19 growth in Minnesota

 While only a crude comparison — because breakthrough cases take longer to identify and don't match up exactly with weekly infection totals — the data indicate that unvaccinated Minnesotans are suffering the most from the latest COVID-19 wave.

 The breakthrough infection total has reached 18,790, making up 0.61% of the state's fully vaccinated population and including 1,095 hospitalizations and 108 COVID-19 deaths, according to a weekly report released Monday by the Minnesota Department of Health.
-The state is one of about half in the U.S. publicly reporting breakthrough cases, which are identified in Minnesota by syncing infection and vaccination databases and finding matches.
+The state is one of about half of U.S. states publicly reporting breakthrough cases, which are identified in Minnesota by syncing infection and vaccination databases and finding matches.

 The rise in breakthrough infections could upset vaccination progress by convincing skeptics that the shots don't work, but public health nurse Nadia Higgins said more immunizations are needed and that the vaccine remains remarkably effective at preventing severe COVID-19.